Updated 4 April 2018

 M2: Modified on 12 July 2017.
 Andreas Volk pointed out that the density calculation can be made more accurate by (i) accounting for the volume contraction of the mixture; (ii) adjusting the fit for the density of pure glycerine as a function of temperature.
 In both cases the fit was chosen to match data from Gregory (table 3 and 7)

 M3: Modified on 20 December 2017.
 Further refinements from Andreas Volk to density of pure water, and the temperature-dependence of the contraction of the mixture.
-Andreas has a publication in progress on this.
+Andreas has a publication on this: see here.

 Two matlab functions are also available.
 One takes volume fraction of glycerine as input.
 The other (written by A.V.) takes the mass fraction as the input parameter.